sethwbarton/sethwbarton/README.md

 When I'm not developing software, I like to spend time with my wife and kid, exercise, and read classic fiction.
 Sometimes I enjoy a good video game.

 I'm an alumni of Brigham Young University with a B.S. in Computer Science.
-I know most people get out of college thinking it was a waste of time, but BYU actually educated me at a reasonable price, and for that I bleed blue.
+I know many people graduate college thinking it was a waste of time, but BYU deeply educated me, and at a reasonable price.
+For that, I bleed blue.

 Currently working at Ford Motor Company as a Software Engineering team lead.
 My job history looks like BYU student developer -> junior dev at a startup -> mid-level dev at a startup -> senior dev at a consulting firm -> Ford.